francis-clairicia/EasyNetwork/docs/source/howto/udp_servers.rst

 Introduction
 ============

+The :mod:`easynetwork.servers` module simplifies the task of writing network servers.
+The service creation model is inspired by the standard :mod:`socketserver` library, but is an enhanced version with even more abstraction.

 Creating a UDP server requires several steps:

 #.
 Derive a class from :class:`.AsyncDatagramRequestHandler` and redefine its :meth:`~.AsyncDatagramRequestHandler.handle` method;